 Click here to Sponsor the page and how to reserve your ad.

 February 4, 1789 - George Washington is elected unanimously by the Electoral College as the 1st President of the United States.
 The 1st Congress meets in Federal Hall, New York City, for the first time on March 4, with regular sessions beginning two months later on April 6.
 Frederick A. Muhlenberg becomes the first Speaker of the newly formed House of Representatives.

-The members of the First Congress, Representatives and Senators from the thirteen colonies, met in Federal Hall, New York City, on March 4, 1789 and pronounced that the United States Constution was in effect.
+The members of the First Congress, Representatives and Senators from the thirteen colonies, met in Federal Hall, New York City, on March 4, 1789 and pronounced that the United States Constitution was in effect.
 One month later, on April 1, the House of Representatives reached quorum status and elected Frederick Muhlenberg, a Pennsylvania Congressman, as its first Speaker.
 Muhlenberg, from Trappe, was a Lutheran pastor by trade.
 On April 6, the Senate reached quorum status and elected John Langdon as its first president pro-tempore.
 Langdon was a seaman and shipbuilder from Portsmouth, New Hampshire.
-In a joint session on April 6, both houses of Congress met and ratified the Electoral College vote of George Washington and John Adams.
+As noted above, one of the first acts of the Senate was to call a joint session that same day when both houses of Congress met and ratified the Electoral College vote of George Washington and John Adams.

 The First Congress would meet three times over its two year term.
 The first, March 4 to September 29, 1789.
 The second from January 4 to August 12, 1789.
 The third session lasted from December 6, 1790 to March 3, 1791.
 It got to work quickly on legislation.
 By June 1, they had passed their first legislative effort.
 The Act to Regulate the Time and Manner of Administering Certain Oaths was passed and signed by Washington.